GMC-Modding-Team/Community-Mod-Compilation-redux/data/Unleash_The_Mods/mods/Reproduction_mod/Documents/Goats-additions.md

         - [ ] add talk for building turrets defenses
         - [ ] add talk for making windows safe
         - [ ] add talk for making door safe
-    - [ ] add talk for vehicle safty
+    - [ ] add talk for vehicle safety
-        - [ ] add talk for veicle safty (yeah when im driving fast buckle up, if i hit something we could end up on the other side of the windshield)
+        - [ ] add talk for vehicle safety (yeah when im driving fast buckle up, if i hit something we could end up on the other side of the windshield)
-        - [ ] add talk for zombie safty (yeah emm see the scarry monsters out side... just pretend there dead.)
+        - [ ] add talk for zombie safety (yeah emm see the scarry monsters out side... just pretend there dead.)
-        - [ ] add talk for general safty (ahhh dont touch this or that... hmm just dont touch anything)
+        - [ ] add talk for general safety (ahhh dont touch this or that... hmm just dont touch anything)
   	- [ ] add talk for housing